What is enterprise sales, and why should it matter to you?

 Needs Assessment and Solution Development

-During the needs assessment and solution development phase, you’ll delve deeper into their pain points to create a tailored solution that addresses their unique challenges.
+During the needs assessment and solution development phase, you’ll study their pain points to create a tailored solution that addresses their unique challenges.

-You gather more information about the customer’s needs and requirements here.
+You can gather more information about the customer’s needs and requirements here.

 You’ll conduct thorough research and ask probing questions to uncover any hidden problems or areas for improvement.
 Understanding their pain points can better align your product or service with their goals and objectives.